 Regimens with a high risk of delayed emesis — The risk of delayed emesis after cisplatin (doses >70 mg/m2) ranges between 60 and 90 percent in the absence of effective prophylaxis.
 The risk of delayed emesis without any prophylaxis is estimated to be between 20 and 30 percent in patients receiving chemotherapy with an anthracycline plus cyclophosphamide .

-Management — Many of the regimens associated with delayed emesis are classified as high-emetic risk, and guidelines from the American Society of Clinical Oncology (ASCO) recommend the use of an NK1 receptor antagonist (either aprepitant on days 1 to 3 or fosaprepitant on day 1 only, or rolapitant on day 1 only), plus a glucocorticoid on days 1 to 4, and a 5-HT3 receptor antagonist on day 1 (table 7) .
+Management — Many of the regimens associated with delayed emesis are classified as high-emetic risk, and guidelines from the American Society of Clinical Oncology (ASCO) recommend the use of an NK1 receptor antagonist (either aprepitant on days 1 to 3, fosaprepitant on day 1 only, or rolapitant on day 1 only), plus a glucocorticoid on days 1 to 4, and a 5-HT3 receptor antagonist on day 1 (table 7) .
 NEPA (a fixed combination of the NK1 receptor antagonist netupitant plus palonosetron) in conjunction with a glucocorticoid, is an additional option in this setting .
 This regimen is effective against both acute and delayed emesis.
 The data supporting the individual components of this regimen are reviewed below.

 Glucocorticoids — The value of maintenance therapy with oral glucocorticoids following treatment of acute CINV was shown in patients treated with cisplatin-based chemotherapy regimens in at least two randomized trials [65,67].
 However, glucocorticoids alone are often not sufficient to prevent delayed emesis in patients receiving cisplatin.